mleiwe/TetbowCodes/README.md

 For our human Colour Detection use the following
 1) EvaluateColourDiscrimination
 or
-1) EvaluationOnly (if you've already created your colour sets - recommended as it will take some time to generate a
+1) EvaluationOnly (if you've already created your colour sets - recommended as it will take some time to generate a new one each time)